Medical Policy and Coding Updates

 Medical necessity criteria updated

-• Tevimbra (tislelizumab-jsgr) for the first-line treatment of esophageal cancer when criteria are met
+• Imfinzi (durvalumab) indication added for the treatment of muscle invasive bladder cancer when criteria are met

 Medical necessity criteria updated